 Working out your own financial safety net

-According to the Money Advice Service, a good rule of thumb is to put together a fund that can cover three months of household expenses.
+According to Money Helper, a good rule of thumb is to put together a fund that can cover three months of household expenses.
 If you’re living with a partner, remember that this doesn’t include their earnings.
 You should have a separate safety net that means you could survive without their income for three months, all on your own!
 It’s also important to put the money somewhere that’s easy to access - don’t lock it away in a savings account that you can’t open in an emergency.

 The truth is, the amount you’ll need to save is hard to work out.
 If you’ve got a specialist job, it might take a while to find a new employer, or if you’re injured in a car accident, you may take months to get back on your feet.
 However, putting all your money in a safety net means you won’t be able to afford the security of getting your own home or paying for a reliable car.
 Use your common sense.
-The Money Advice Service suggests up to 6 months’ pay is a good enough amount for an emergency fund.
+Money Helper suggests up to 6 months’ pay is a good enough amount for an emergency fund.